-These days, landlords and property managers are often content to assess a potential tenant based only on the renter’s credit score and income.
-It’s a practice that has led to far too many bad deals for landlords, and it needs to stop.
+These days, landlords and property managers are often content to assess a potential tenant based only on the renter's credit score and income.
+However, just considering this one factor is a practice that has led to far too many bad deals for landlords.

 A renter's credit score will vary from one credit bureau to the next.
 An applicant could have a score of 720 from TransUnion and 668 from Experian.
 These companies have different ways of calculating credit scores, and neither is necessarily right.
 That's why mortgage companies typically pull scores from all three major credit bureaus, and often settle on the middle score or the average of the three.